abureau/RetroFun-RVS/README.md

 # RetroFun-RVS

 ## General Description
 RetroFun-RVS is a family-based burden test permitting the integration of functional annotations.
+One of the critical feature of the method is to consider only affected members across families.

+## Package installation
+RetroFunRVS can be installed using
+``R
+devtools::install_github("lmangnier/RetroFun-RVS", force=T)
+``

 ## Citation